Paleolithic Weight Loss Diet for Health | Paleo diet, caveman diet, hunter gatherer diet, Stone Age diet

 As physical environments change, plants and animals must also change in order to survive and reproduce.
 Evolution is the idea of descent with cumulative genetic modification.
 These modifications are due to natural selection (which adapts species to their environments), sexual selection (which shapes each sex in relation to the other sex), and various random processes (such as genetic mutation).

 A band is a social group of hunter-gatherers that occupies a local territory.
-Usually bands have about 20 members.
-(They may have twice that number, but they never have had more than ten times that number.)
+Usually, bands have about 20 members.
+(They may have twice that number, but they have never had more than ten times that number.)
 During the Pleistocene, all humans or proto-humans lived in bands.
 Your ancestors neither farmed nor herded animals.
 Like those of other primates, these bands were small and mobile.

-In a band females typically raise children and collect water, food, and firewood.
+In a band, females typically raise children and collect water, food, and firewood.
 The food they gather is usually vegetables (including some root vegetables or tubers), fruits (including berries and nuts), eggs, and, sometimes, small animals and fish.

-In a band males typically compete by playing games of status such as hunting, warfare, and shamanism or religion.
+In a band, males typically compete by playing games of status such as hunting, warfare, and shamanism or religion.

 The original roots of your ancestors